 In order to develop the superior, natural and habitual reflexes, you need to have a rigorous basis in Chi Sau training.
 Because of this reason, the practice of sticking hands is divided into the following stages: single sticking hand, rolling hands, practicing the defensing and attacking techniques and free sparring and requires to be learnt step by step.

 When some of the people discuss the sticking hands of Wing Chun, they consider that the techniques in sticking hands are effective only when there is arm(s) contact with the opponent.
 The Wing Chun practitioner can then feel what the opponents are doing and respond to the action and fight back.
-In fighting, if the opponents can avoid arm(s) contact with the Wing Chun practitioner then they think the function of sticking hands cannot be used.
+In fighting, if the opponents can avoid arm(s) contact with the Wing Chun practitioner.
+They think the function of sticking hands cannot be used.
 This idea is due to the lack of their understanding of Wing Chun.

-Sticking hands does not need to have arm(s) contact in its responses to the action of the opponent.
+Chi Sau does not need to have arm(s) contact in its responses to the action of the opponent.
 The purpose of sticking hands are diverse and need to be coordinated together in order to achieve the best fighting result.

 The procedures and purposes of sticking hands, generally, can be divided as follow:

-(1) Single sticking hands;
+(1) Single Chi Sau;